 Summary suspension for the purpose of investigating the event or events in which the student or students were allegedly involved will be for no more than five (5) school days.
 However, it may be continued with utmost expediency pending final disposition of the case if it is necessary for the safety of students, or staff, or for the welfare of the College.

-The President, the Dean of Students or designee, or other staff members previously designated by the president, may summarily suspend or temporarily exclude a student or students when it is deemed necessary for the safety and welfare of the College.
+The President, the Vice President Student Affairs or designee, or other staff members previously designated by the president, may summarily suspend or temporarily exclude a student or students when it is deemed necessary for the safety and welfare of the College.
 The reason or reasons for a summary suspension or temporary exclusion and notification of action which is expected of a student and/or the student's parents if the student is under 18 years of age will be mailed to the student's address of record within one school day of the summary suspension.

-Within one school day of such notification, the student and/or the student's parents will meet with the Dean of Students or designee at which time the student may present any defenses, explanations, and/or mitigation of why the summary suspension or temporary exclusion should not be continued.
-Students who disagree with the Dean of Students' or the designee's determination, may file a formal grievance at step two of the Grievance Conflict Resolution Procedure.
+Within one school day of such notification, the student and/or the student's parents will meet with the Vice President Student Affairs or designee at which time the student may present any defenses, explanations, and/or mitigation of why the summary suspension or temporary exclusion should not be continued.
+Students who disagree with the Vice President Student Affairs' or the designee's determination, may file a formal grievance at step two of the Grievance Conflict Resolution Procedure.
 The College President will be notified at the same time, in writing, of all summary suspensions or temporary exclusions.